A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Acknowledgments

 \section{Acknowledgments}

-C. Shang is supported by National Natural Science Foundation of China (Nos.
-61673236, 61433001, 61873142).
+The first author, C. Shang, was supported by National Science and Technology Innovation 2030 Major Project (No. 2018AAA0101604) of the Ministry of Science and Technology of China, and National Natural Science Foundation of China (Nos.
+61873142, 61673236).
 F. You acknowledges financial support from the National Science Foundation (NSF) CAREER Award (CBET-1643244).
-The authors would like to thank the editor and anonymous reviewers for their valuable and constructive comments, which help significantly improving this paper.
+The authors would like to thank the editor and anonymous reviewers for their valuable and constructive comments, which helped significantly improve this paper.